houdini22/imagizer/README.md

 The following resize modes are supported:

-"nearest-neighbour" - default,
+- "nearest-neighbour" - default
-"bilinear-interpolation",
+- "bilinear-interpolation",
-"biquadratic-interpolation".
+- "biquadratic-interpolation".

 The following blending modes are supported: